It’s your show.

 - Opacity – In mmhmm, you can be transparent (the background shows through your image) or opaque (normal, like the solid you really are) or anything in between.
 Make it easier for people to focus on your slides by fading your image into the background.

-- Pointer – A virtual laser pointer that helps you call attention to information in your slides.
+- Pointer – A virtual laser pointer that helps you call attention to the information in your slides.

 - Room – The background of your mmhmm presentation.
 Rooms in mmhmm can be still images or animated backgrounds.
-Learn more about rooms
+Learn more about rooms.

 - Slide – Information that is displayed during a presentation, usually to enhance understanding of the topic at hand.
 This supporting media can take many forms in mmhmm: images, videos, screen shares, and even audio.
-Learn more about slides
+Learn more about slides.

 - Stage – Your selected room, slides, and your presenter image combined.
 This is the picture in mmhmm that your audience sees.